phetsims/molarity/doc/implementation-notes.md

 ## Accessibility

-This simulation has be instrumented with Sonification and Interactive Descriptions.
-While this instrumentation includes changes to many sim files, several files are specifically for the purpose of Interactive Descriptions instrumentation:
+This simulation has be instrumented with Sonification and Interactive Description.
+While this instrumentation includes changes to many sim files, several files are specifically for the purpose of Interactive Description instrumentation:

 * every file in the `molarity/view/describers` directory - these files each track changes to one or two model Properties to generate description strings to be used for both PDOM content and aria-live alerts).